lastdev/Addons/HandyNotes_DragonflightTreasures/RECENT_CHANGES.md

-## Changed in v61
+## Changed in v66

-* Flag cosmetic loot in tooltips
+* Updated for 11.1.0
-* Fix tooltip label for multi-criteria points
+* Switch to use the new menu system